MiMiC: A High-Performance Framework for Multiscale Molecular Dynamics Simulations: Software Design

 \subsection{Interfaces}

 An essential feature of the loose-coupling paradigm is the design of a well-defined and general interface between individual programs, as opposed to several program-specific interfaces.
-For practical purposes, the MiMiC framework is split into two separate libraries, namely, the main MiMiC library and MCL, each providing an API intended for a specific function.
-The first is linked to the simulation driver program, which also acts as the server that manages communication between the individual clients, keeps track of all simulation-related information, and computes interactions between the subsystems.
+For practical purposes, the MiMiC framework is split into two separate libraries, namely, the main MiMiC library and MCL.
+The first is linked to the simulation driver program, which also acts as the server that manages communication between the individual clients, keeps track of all simulation-related information, and computes subsystem interactions.
 However, in order to become a client, an external program responsible for a particular subsystem requires only MCL, which facilitates data exchange with the server and can be introduced with only minimal changes in the original code.